benlasko/Capstone-2/README.md

 ![Some-Tuning](/images/some-tuning.png)

-### The model with the highest score was  .
-I used stratifed KFold cross validation to test the model and the results were  .
+### The model with the highest score, 78.15%, was the Support Vector Machines SVC(C=3) model.
+Here's the confusion matrix for that model.I used stratifed KFold cross validation to test the model and the results were  .

 ### Finally, although the dataset had the tweets prelabeled, I wanted to try using unsupervised learning techniques to analyze the corpus.
 I used a tfidf vectorizer to create a term frequency matrix of the entire corpus, used PCA to shrink the matrix from over 13000 features to 100 features, and used KMeans Clustering to form three clusters.